anand123hai/employee-management/README.md

 This is a employee management system application
 Tools used -
 Jenkins - CI
-Apache Tomcat - Web server
+IBM Websphere Application Server - Web server
 MySQL - Database server